 •the personal means test (if the person is independent and single); or

 •the partner and personal means test (if the person is independent and a member of a couple).

 The parental means test applies to young persons who are not independent, including those required to live away from home.
-From 1 July 2015, the rate reduces by 20 cents for every $1 the parent’s income exceeds $50,151.
+From 1 July 2016, the rate reduces by 20 cents for every $1 the parent’s income exceeds $51,027.
 There is also an asset test and family actual means test.
-The test which produces the lowest payment is applied.
+The test that produces the lowest payment is applied.